Where to Shop Vintage in Los Angeles and What to Buy, According to a Vintage Curator

 Sherman Oaks Antique Mall

 My first stop was my beloved old haunt, the Sherman Oaks Antique Mall.
-I’ve been coming here for at least a decade, and it remains a treasure trove.
+I've been coming here for at least a decade, and it remains a treasure trove.
 If you love the thrill of the hunt, this is the place.
-Each vendor specializes in something different—clothes, jewelry, home goods, picture frames—and you never know what you’ll come across.
-I usually leave with antique jewelry or home goods, but this time I also came home with a purple feather cape, some crystals for my son’s 6th birthday, and cufflinks for my husband’s birthday.
-I finally even found two small frames to hang side by side, now holding photos of my kids.
+Each vendor specializes in something different—clothes, jewelry, home goods, picture frames—and you never know what you'll come across.
+I usually leave with antique jewelry or home goods, but this time, I also came home with a purple feather cape, some crystals for my son's 6th birthday, and cuff links for my husband's birthday.
+I finally even found two small frames to hang side by side, which are now holding photos of my kids.

-As I mentioned, I have an ever-growing stack of vintage denim, much of it thrifted over years of traveling around America.
-That’s my biggest hack: whenever you’re in a small town, check the local thrift store—you might just find the perfect pair of jeans.
-But if you live in Los Angeles and don’t have time to road-trip, visit Moth Food in Eagle Rock.
-They’ve done the work for you, combing through endless racks and tagging each pair of jeans by size and style.
-In addition to denim, you’ll find everyday essentials: tees, jackets, sweatshirts—even antique pieces, like the white romper I tried on there.
+As I mentioned, I have an ever-growing stack of vintage denim, and much of it was thrifted over years of traveling around America.
+That's my biggest hack: Whenever you're in a small town, check the local thrift store.
+You just might find the perfect pair of jeans.
+But if you live in Los Angeles and don't have time to road-trip, visit Mothfood in Eagle Rock.
+They've done the work for you, combing through endless racks and tagging each pair of jeans by size and style.
+In addition to denim, you'll find everyday essentials: tees, jackets, sweatshirts, and even antique pieces, like the white romper I tried on there.
 These are the kinds of clothes you wear daily, the ones you pull from the dryer and put right back on.
-And while you’re not paying thrift store prices, you’re paying for the time, vision, and diligence it takes to find and curate pieces like these.
+While you're not paying thrift-store prices, you're paying for the time, vision, and diligence it takes to find and curate pieces like these.

-I ended my day at the quintessential vintage dream: Cannonball Tilly.
-It’s a shop where you can revel in turn-of-the-century dresses, 1960s jewelry, and a perfectly nostalgic 90s playlist.
-I probably tried on 15 pieces and almost every song playing through the speakers sparked a memory from years past.
+I ended my day at the quintessential vintage dream: Cannonball and Tilly.
+It's a shop where you can revel in turn-of-the-century dresses, 1960s jewelry, and a perfectly nostalgic '90s playlist.
+I probably tried on 15 pieces, and almost every song playing through the speakers sparked a memory from years past.
 This is peak vintage shopping for a nostalgia junkie like me.
 Their inventory is playful and fun—exactly what I seek in the great escape that is vintage shopping.
 My self-control unraveled here, and I ended up indulging a little.
-But the beauty is, you can do that here without breaking the bank.
-This is the place to go when you need something for a special occasion, or simply a mood boost—a way to fill your cup without draining your bank account.
+But the beauty is you can do that here without breaking the bank.
+This is the place to go when you need something for a special occasion or simply a mood boost—a way to fill your cup without draining your bank account.

-Brynn Jones Saban is the founder and curator of Aralda Vintage, a boutique and archive in Los Angeles, dedicated to rare designer fashion.
-Known for her instinctive eye and storytelling approach, she has shaped Aralda into a trusted destination for stylists, creative directors, and collectors in search of archival treasures from John Galliano, Christian Lacroix, Alexander McQueen, Vivienne Westwood, YSL, Prada, Alaïa, Dolce Gabbana, and more.
+Brynn is the founder and curator of Aralda Vintage, a Los Angeles boutique and archive dedicated to rare designer fashion.
+Known for her instinctive eye and storytelling approach, she’s built Aralda into a trusted destination for stylists, creative directors, and collectors seeking archival treasures from John Galliano, Christian Lacroix, Alexander McQueen, YSL, Prada, and more.
+Her work has been featured in Vogue, W Magazine, The New York Times, and Who What Wear.
+A devoted mother of two boys, Brynn finds inspiration in family, art, and the way fashion connects past and present.

 -